Things to Do in Deadwood SD for First-Timers

 things to do in Deadwood SD - welcome sign

-You wouldn’t think a city with a population of less than 1,500 would be such a fun and interesting destination, but that’s exactly what Deadwood, South Dakota is: fun and definitely interesting.
+You wouldn’t think a city with a population of less than 1,500 would be such a fun and fascinating destination, but that’s exactly what Deadwood, South Dakota is – wild, historic, and full of surprises.

 things to do in Deadwood SD-horses